JorkaEL/i18n_localizations/README.md

 {
   "keySimple": "key simple",
   "key": {
-    child_one: "child 1",
+    "child_one": "child 1",
-    child_two: {
+    "child_two": {
-      grandchild: "grandchild of key"
+      "grandchild": "grandchild of key"
     }
   },
   "keyParams": "keyParams have a params or a {key}"